mvolkmann/blog/src/python/anaconda.md

 ## Anaconda Navigator

+Anaconda Navigator is a GUI tool that displays for tabs in the left nav.
+These are "Home", "Environments", "Learning", and "Community".
+Each is described below.

+### Home Tab

-Anaconda Navigator is a GUI tool for launching various Python tools such as JupyterLab, Jupyter Notebook, VS Code, and more.
+The Home tab displays buttons that can be clicked to launch various Python tools such as JupyterLab, Jupyter Notebook, VS Code, and more.

+### Environments Tab

-It also provides a way to see the packages that are installed in each virtual environment that has been created.
+The Environments tab displays a list of the virtual environments that have been created.
+Selecting an environment displays the packages installed in it.
 By default a virtual environment named "base" is defined.
 This includes a large number of pre-installed packages.
-To see them, click "Environments" in the left nav, and select "base".

-To change the packages included in an environment, click "Environments" in the left nav, select an environment.

 To create a new environment,
 press "Create" at the bottom of the environments list,